 The marijuana legalization movement in the state of Florida continues to gain momentum as evidenced by the recent decriminalization of cannabis possession in West Palm Beach as of September, 2015.
-This is a clear demonstration that Florida lawmakers are steadily gravitating towards statewide legalization, as is expected to happen by the end of 2016.
+According to our drug crimes attorneys, this is a clear demonstration that Florida lawmakers are steadily gravitating towards statewide legalization, as is expected to happen by the end of 2016.
 Despite the Florida Right to Marijuana Initiative (previously referred to as Amendment 2) not being passed two years ago by a narrow margin, last year’s 58% approval rate was enough to alert state officials of the inevitability of marijuana legalization.

 Last summer, the city commission of West Palm Beach voted unanimously on this issue.
 From now on, adults who are found in possession of 20 grams or less of cannabis will likely receive a $100 fine, as opposed to being taken to prison.
 In addition, minors who get caught with cannabis stand to be detained before being given the option of entering the First Offender Program.
 Once they are through with the program, their fingerprint records will be discarded and their criminal record erased.